top of page

 Alex Iwanoff

-On the second day of the NIFFF Extended program, the focus pivoted from the digital artistry of VFX—showcased with "The Last of Us" and "3 Body Problem"—to the equally intricate worlds of animation and practical SFX miniature making.
+On the second day of the NIFFF Extended program, the focus pivoted from VFX—showcased with "The Last of Us" and "3 Body Problem"—to practical SFX miniature making with Simon Weisse and it was fascinating!

-Simon Weisse, a master of miniature making, shared his experiences and techniques at NIFFF.
-Known for his work with Wes Anderson, including "The Grand Budapest Hotel", the Roald Dahl shorts, and "Asteroid City", Weisse has carved a unique niche in the industry.
+So, first, who is Simon Weisse?
+He's a master of miniature making, best known for his work with Wes Anderson, including "The Grand Budapest Hotel", the Roald Dahl shorts and "Asteroid City".
+Through time, Weisse has carved a unique niche in the industry.
 He began his career in the late 80s, working for movies like Event Horizon and V for Vendetta, to mention a few.
 But with the advent of CGI.
 Things changed.

 “Twenty years ago, I thought my career was over, that’s why I started making props.
 But since 'The Grand Budapest Hotel', I’ve never had more work!”, he told.